|

-Condense jars that were 2.5 times more expensive, but of much better quality and with a longer lifespan than the ones they had.
-With that forecast, Richard de Haan stepped up to management.
-"Invest in this, and we'll pay it back within a month."
+Steam Traps were 2.5 times more expensive, but of much higher quality and with a longer service life than the ones they currently had.
+With that projection, Richard de Haan approached management.
+“Invest in these, and we’ll recoup the cost within a month.”
 They went for it.

 Anyone who works at Business Park Emmtec in Emmen, Drenthe, knows exactly who we are talking about.
 For they not only own and manage the infrastructure on the site, they are also the main provider of public utilities such as steam, electricity, various types of water, compressed air, nitrogen and natural gas.
 "Ever since 1954," begins Richard de Haan, asset manager Emmtec Service B.V. at Operations.
 "That stands for Industry Parc Operations," he explains.

-Richard loves standard.
-Of standardizing, rather.
-"Because if you standardize, then you can control your work.
-That's conducive to quality.
-If we have to replace valves, we know exactly which ones to replace and how to do it.
-Because, in fact, we always use the same ones.
-That also benefits inventory management."
-For a long time, it was that different with steam traps.
-Those were anything but standardized.
-"It was a collection of all different steam traps, of different quality, with different individual parts.
-All those parts we had in stock, and so of all those pots we had to know how to maintain them."
+Richard likes standards.
+Or rather, he likes standardization.
+“Because when you standardize, you can control your work.
+That improves quality.
+When we need to replace valves, we know exactly which ones to use and how to do it.
+Because we always use the same ones.
+That’s also good for inventory management.”
+Things used to be very different with the Steam Traps.
+They were anything but standardized.
+“It was a collection of all kinds of different Steam Traps, of varying quality, with different individual parts.
+We kept all those parts in stock, so we had to know how to maintain every single one of those units.”

-And those steam traps, they're pretty crucial for delivering steam.
-Pipelines run from Emmtec to various companies on the site.
-Emmtec puts steam in it at the beginning of the pipeline, and the moment it reaches the customer, "the meter starts running.
-As it travels, the steam passes through several steam traps, in order to drain the condensate that is just below the saturated steam temperature.
-"The less condensate there is along the way, the less difference there is between what we put in and what comes out," he says.
-So a malfunction or failure in a condensate trap just means very simply loss of steam.
-That's a waste, not sustainable and it costs time and money."
+And those Steam Traps are absolutely crucial for supplying steam.
+Pipes run from Emmtec to various companies on the site.
+Emmtec injects steam at the start of the pipe, and the moment it reaches the customer, the meter starts running.
+Along the way, the steam passes through various Steam Traps to remove the condensate that is just below the saturated steam temperature.
+“The less condensate that forms along the way, the smaller the difference between what we put in and what comes out.
+So a malfunction or defect in a Steam Trap simply Steam Trap a loss of steam.
+That’s a waste, it’s not sustainable, and it costs time and money.”

-In short, the fewer failures, the cleaner the delivery.
-"But I noticed that we put in a lot more steam than came out the other end.
-Some loss is acceptable, then we're talking about about 5%.
-But often it was 6, or 7, and sometimes as much as 8%.
-I started to see where that could be due."
-He quickly arrived at the diversity of steam traps.
-"We had many different types of steam traps across the property, all of which also consisted of many separate parts.
-Moreover, they often needed to be repaired.
-In short: a lot of inventory, a lot of repair costs and a lot of loss of steam.
-Not exactly efficient."
+In short: the fewer disruptions, the purer the supply.
+“But I noticed that we were putting in much more steam than was coming out on the other end.
+Some loss is acceptable—we’re talking about around 5%.
+But often it was 6 or 7, and sometimes as high as 8%.
+I started looking into what could be causing that.”
+He quickly pinpointed the variety of Steam Traps.
+“We had many different types Steam Traps the site, all of which were made up of numerous individual parts.
+On top of that, they often needed repairs.
+In short: a lot of inventory, high repair costs, and significant steam loss.
+Not exactly efficient.”

-So Marc, along with a team of fellow product specialists, came up with an analysis and a recommendation.
-"They made it clear what a leaking steam trap costs.
-And what it saves if we replace them."
-KLINGER made a proposal for replacing the steam traps.
-"About 2.5 times more expensive to buy than we were used to, but of much better quality.
-And better quality means less maintenance, which in turn means fewer safety risks."
+So Marc, along with a team of fellow product specialists, presented an analysis and a recommendation.
+“They clearly demonstrated Steam Trap a leaking Steam Trap —and the benefits of replacing them.”
+KLINGER a proposal to replace the Steam Traps.
+“About 2.5 times more expensive to purchase than we were used to, but of much higher quality.
+And better quality means less maintenance, which in turn means fewer safety risks.”
 Richard pauses for a moment.
-"It's not just a steam pot.
-It's the pot, the research, the quality, the service and the implementation by KLINGER.
-They are not out to deliver quickly, but to provide a good solution.
-From head to tail.
-And that's when I say: that's what I'm getting!"
+“It’s not just a Steam Trap.
+It’s the product, the research, the quality, the service, and the implementation by KLINGER.
+They aren’t focused on quick delivery, but on providing a good solution.
+From start to finish.
+And that’s what I call value!”

-Richard came into contact with Marc Westerhuis of KLINGER.
-"We actually never just supply a product.
-We do research, develop solutions and adapt a wide range of technical products accordingly," Marc explains.
-"So we don't just put a pallet of steam traps in the warehouse, we deliver a solution that benefits the company.
+Richard got in touch with Marc Westerhuis from KLINGER.
+“We never really just supply a product.
+We conduct research, develop solutions, and tailor a wide range of technical products to meet those needs,” Marc explains.
+“So we don’t just stock a pallet Steam Traps the warehouse; we provide a solution that benefits the company.
 Added value!
-If that added value isn't there, then we haven't done our job properly."
+If that added value isn’t there, then we haven’t done our job properly.”

-And so we landed at the moment when Richard stepped up to the board, with the research and figures from KLINGER under his arm.
-It didn't take him long to convince them; it was immediately clear: an investment on the front end and profit on the back end.
-"On multiple levels.
-If we measure now, we have a 1.2% loss between entry and exit.
+And so we’ve reached the moment when Richard went to see the management, with KLINGER study and figures KLINGER his arm.
+It didn’t take him long to convince them; it was immediately clear: an upfront investment and a return on investment down the line.
+“In multiple areas.
+If we measure now, we have a 1.2% loss between the inlet and outlet.
 That saves us tons!
-The 100 or so steam traps purchased - AB600 for high-pressure steam of 33 barg.
-400 gr. and AB3000 for low-pressure steam 3 barg.
-190 gr. - were delivered and installed in phases in 2014 and 2015.
-"Maintenance has dropped dramatically in cost and we need much less inventory.
-Before, the steam traps took up about 10 meters of wall, now one shelf."
+The approximately 100 Steam Traps were purchased—AB600 for high-pressure steam at 33 barg, 400 g, and AB3000 for low-pressure steam at 3 barg, 190 g—were delivered and installed in phases in 2014 and 2015.
+“Maintenance costs have plummeted, and we need far less inventory.
+Previously, the Steam Traps took up Steam Traps 10 meters of wall space; now, just a shelf.”

 There are also gains in other areas.
 "Look, in the very first place with us is always safety.
 That remains indisputably number one.
 But after that it's about the overall picture.
 Buying the cheapest product is not always the cheapest solution.
 I'm not out to buy the cheapest, but to produce the cheapest.
 That's where the profit is."